leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/selecting/sharp_edges.rst

 Selects edges whose faces intersect at an acute angle.
 This can be useful to find hard edges in a mesh.

 Sharpness
-   Determines how sharp of an angle an edge needs to be in order for it to be selected.
+   Determines how sharp of an angle at an edge needs to be in order for it to be selected.
-   Anything with a higher degree than specified in the tool options will therefore be selected.